Rick Hansen SCI Registry

 The Rick Hansen SCI Registry (RHSCIR) is a pan-Canadian prospective observational registry of individuals sustaining a traumatic spinal cord injury.

-There are 31 sites – major Canadian acute care and rehabilitation hospitals – that collect patient data for the Registry.
+There are 30 facilities* – major Canadian acute care and rehabilitation hospitals – that collect patient data for the Registry.
 In addition, international collaborations have been established in China, New Zealand and Israel.

 This registry links clinicians, researchers, and health care administrators with the goal of improving both research and clinical practice for individuals with SCI.
 The registry helps to facilitate the translation of research into clinical practice and to promote evidence-based practices.